-If you've been keeping up on the news about North Korea, you probably feel stuck in a never-ending cycle of escalating nuclear-armed standoff.
-After more than a year of alarming threats and counter-threats, we have an opportunity to change course and make progress towards peace.
-In light of the Olympic Games, will you ask your senators to support diplomacy and prevent war with North Korea?
+Diplomacy with nuclear-armed North Korea is a high-stakes endeavor.
+But after many months of alarming threats and counter-threats, events in 2018 have provided us an opportunity to change course and make progress towards lasting peace on the Korean Peninsula.
+Will you ask your senators to support diplomacy and prevent war with North Korea?

-The Olympic Truce is holding strong, but we need a long-term solution to prevent conflict from escalating any further.
-Senator Ed Markey has introduced legislation to restrict funding for a first-strike against North Korea.
-The No Unconstitutional Strike Against North Korea Act affirms the constitutional principle that only Congress, not the president, can authorize nuclear or conventional strikes against North Korea.
+Senator Chris Murphy has introduced legislation to restrict funding for a first-strike against North Korea.
+The Preventing Preemptive War With North Korea Act affirms the constitutional principle that only Congress, not the president, can authorize nuclear or conventional strikes against North Korea.
 Ask your senators to support this critical legislation to pursue diplomacy with North Korea.